 Rect Transform Tool

-Drag any end-points of the gizmo so you can change the attributes of
+Drag any vertex of the gizmo, you can modify the

-Drag any side on the gizmo so you can change the attributes of
+Drag any border of the gizmo box, you can modify the

 In UI elements layout, Rect Transform Tool is always used to precisely control the position and length of the node's dimensions.
 As to the image elements that must keep original image aspect ratio, the rectangle transform tool is normally not the best choice for size adjustment.